 Don’t get us wrong -- we love a good añejo

 But when you look more closely at the canon of native Mexican spirits, there’s more than just tequila.
 Like so many places all over the world, Mexico has a rich (and mighty tasty) history of distillation.
-With Cinco de Mayo just around the bend, we thought it would be a good time to show some love to our brothers across the border.
+With the rise of tequila and agave alternatives, we thought it would be a good time to show some love to our brothers across the border.

 Yes, it’s obvious, but we figured we should just get this one out of the way.
 While tequila is made exclusively from blue agave, mezcal can be made from any number of agave varieties.
 For the generally unindoctrinated, mezcal is to tequila as bourbon is to whiskey.